-People who are most at risk of diabetes are those with a combination of risk factors — that is, people with higher than normal glucose levels, aged 40 years and older, who have a family history of diabetes, are overweight, have high blood pressure, and known cardiovascular disease or a past history of gestational diabetes.
+People who are most at risk of diabetes are those with a combination of risk factors — that is, people with higher-than-normal glucose levels, aged 40 years and older, who have a family history of diabetes, are overweight, have high blood pressure, and known cardiovascular disease or a history of gestational diabetes.

 Other people at risk include:

-- Aboriginal people, Torres Strait Islanders, Pacific Islanders, people from the Indian subcontinent, and people of Chinese origin aged 35 years or older
+- Aboriginal people, Torres Strait Islander people, Pacific Islander people, people from the Indian subcontinent, and people of Chinese origin aged 35 years or older

 - people aged 40 years and older